Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 ### Reset-Button UART

-**Dreame is aware of this and will patch it in newer firmwares.
+**Dreame is aware of this and might patch it in newer firmwares.
 Therefore, don't update your robot**

 There are other ways to root as well, however this one is very easy and very reliable so use that if you can.
-What we're doing is basically just injecting a custom OTA update including hooks for valetudo, an sshd etc.
+What we're doing is basically just injecting a custom OTA update including hooks for valetudo, and sshd etc.

-To do this, you'll only need a pry tool and a 3.3V USB UART Adapter as well as basic linux knowledge.
+To do this, you'll only need a pry tool, and a 3.3V USB UART Adapter (Like CP2102 or Pl2303) as well as basic linux knowledge.

 Pressing the Wi-Fi Reset Button under the Lid for less than 3s will spawn a shell on the UART that is available via the Debug Port that can be found below the plastic cover.

-Check out Dennis' Talk (Slides at 28:00 and 28:30) on how to get to that connector.
+Check out Dennis' Talk (Slides at 28:00 and 28:30) on how to get to that connector, take it slow, this is probably the hardest step.

+Once you have the cover open, connect your USB UART adapters as following, TX(adapter) -> RX(robot), RX(adapter) -> TX(Robot), GND -> GND and plug it into your laptop.
+Make sure your device is docked since this will be needed in the next step.

+Now you have to open a serial connection from your laptop to the device, this can be done with putty or through a tool like screen with the following command: `screen /dev/ttyUSB0 115200,ixoff`.

-When connected, you can log in as root with the root password of your device.
+When connected, you can log in as `root`.
-To calculate that, you'll need a Linux Shell (OSX won't work) and the full serial number of your robot, which can be seen on the sticker below the dustbin.
+To calculate the password use the full serial number of your robot, which can be seen on the sticker below the dustbin.

-To get the password, enter the full SN all uppercase into this command `echo -n "P20290000US00000ZM" | md5sum | base64`
+To get the password, enter the full SN all uppercase into this command `echo -n "P20290000US00000ZM" | md5sum | base64` or use the following [Calculator](https://gchq.github.io/CyberChef/#recipe=Find_/_Replace(%7B'option':'Regex','string':'(%5C%5Cn%7C%5C%5Cr)'%7D,'',true,false,true,false)MD5()Find_/_Replace(%7B'option':'Regex','string':'$'%7D,'%20%20-%5C%5Cn',false,false,false,false)To_Base64('A-Za-z0-9%2B/%3D')&input=UDIwMDkwMDAwRVUwMDAwMFpN)

-When logged in, simply build a patched firmware image for SSH install via the dustbuilder, put it on your laptop, spin up a temporary webserver (e.g. by using `python3 -m http.server`), connect the laptop to the robots Wi-Fi access point and download the firmware image to the robot via e.g. `wget http://192.168.5.100/dreame.vacuum.p2028_fw.tar.gz`.
+When logged in, build a patched firmware image for manual installation via the dustbuilder, download it on your laptop, spin up a temporary webserver (e.g. by using `python3 -m http.server`) in the directory where you downloaded your firmware image to, connect the laptop to the robots Wi-Fi access point and download the firmware image to the robot via e.g. `wget http://<your-laptop-ip>/dreame.vacuum.p2028_fw.tar.gz`.

+Verify the md5 hash is correct by running `md5sum dreame.vacuum.p2028_fw.tar.gz` and comparing it to the md5 hash dustbuilder provides.

-Then, untar it and execute the `install.sh` included in said tar.
+Then, untar `tar -xvzf dreame.vacuum.p2028_fw.tar.gz` it and execute the `./install.sh` script.
 Note that the robot needs to be docked during that.
 The robot will then reboot and greet you with a shell mentioning the dustbuilder in the MOTD.

-Then, do the same thing again to update System A as well and switch back to that.
+Switch to the tmp folder `cd /tmp` and repeat the previous steps (from wget to install.sh) to also install the firmware on the second partition which you are now booted to.

-After that, check out the `/misc/how_to_modify.txt`, copy the `_root_postboot.sh.tpl` to `/data`, make it executable, put a matching Valetudo binary for your robot in `/data` (same webserver wget thing as above), call it `valetudo` and make that executable.
+After that, check out the `/misc/how_to_modify.txt`, copy the `_root_postboot.sh.tpl` to `/data` (`cp /misc/_root_postboot.sh.tpl /data/_root_postboot.sh`), make it executable (`chmod +x /data/_root_postboot.sh`), put a matching Valetudo binary for your robot in `/data` (same webserver wget thing as above), call it `valetudo` and make that executable (`chmod +x valetudo`).

 To select the correct Valetudo binary for your robot, refer to this list:

 * valetudo (1C, F9, Z500)
 * valetudo-lowmem (D9)
-* valetudo-aarch64 (everything else)
+* valetudo-aarch64 (everything else, Dreame Z10 Pro requires version 2021.09.0 or later)

 Reboot, connect to the robots Wi-Fi AP again, open up a browser, point it to `http://192.168.5.1` and then set up Wi-Fi via Valetudo.
 Don't be confused by the UI not loading the state.
 The robot needs to be provisioned (connected to a Wi-Fi) for that to work.

-You now have a rooted dreame vacuum robot running Valetudo.
+You now have a rooted Dreame vacuum robot running Valetudo.

 It is recommended to now back up your calibration and identity data.
-One way of doing that is by creating a tar like so: `cd / ; tar cvf /tmp/backup.tar /mnt/private/ /mnt/misc/` and then using `scp` to copy it to a safe location that isn't the robot.
+One way of doing that is by creating a tar like so: `cd / ; tar cvf /tmp/backup.tar /mnt/private/ /mnt/misc/` and then using `scp root@<robot-ip>:/tmp/backup.tar .` to copy it to a safe location that isn't the robot.

 ## Viomi